hpi-schul-cloud/erwin-idm/README.md

 ## Manual build for production image

-Following steps are intent to build the container for production purpose.
-Note that this is for testing the production image locally only.
+Note, the production image can not be used locally without setting up an TLS termination proxy.
+Following steps are intent to build the container for production purpose to test it locally.
+For your development environment you want to make use of the [`development image`](#manual-build-for-local-development-image).

 The production image is build automatically.
 You may use a pre-build image from [`GitHub Packages`](https://github.com/orgs/hpi-schul-cloud/packages?repo_name=erwin-idm).
-For your development environment you want to make use of the [`development image`](#manual-build-for-local-development-image).

 ### Build steps (production)